Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for central force associating potential: Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid

 \subsection{Phase equilibrium conditions}

-One can easily see that the thermodynamical properties of the model at hand obtained above are defined by the set of the finite number of the distribution function moments, i.e., four regular moments ($m_l$, $l=0,1,2,3$) and $1+10N_Y+3N_Y\left(N_Y+1\right)$ generalized moments ($m_\mu,\;m_{K,i}^{(n)}\;m_{K,j}^{(n0)}\;m_{K,l}^{(nm)};\;i=0,1,2;\;j=0,1;\;l=0,1,2;\;K=A,B$).
+One can easily see that thermodynamical properties of the model at hand obtained above are defined by the set of the finite number of the distribution function moments, i.e., four regular moments ($m_l$, $l=0,1,2,3$) and $1+10N_Y+3N_Y\left(N_Y+1\right)$ generalized moments ($m_\mu,\;m_{K,i}^{(n)}\;m_{K,j}^{(n0)}\;m_{K,l}^{(nm)};\;i=0,1,2;\;j=0,1;\;l=0,1,2;\;K=A,B$).
 Note, that $m_{K,l}^{(nm)}=m_{K,l}^{(mn)}$.
-Thus the polydisperse mixture of dipolar hard spheres treated within ETPT-CF belongs to the class of truncatable free energy models \cite{sollich}.
-This property allows us to map the phase coexistence relations onto a set on nonlinear equations for the unknown moments of the daughter distribution functions.
+Thus, the polydisperse mixture of dipolar hard spheres treated within ETPT-CF belongs to the class of truncatable free energy models (see~\cite{sollich} and references therein).
+This property allows us to map the phase coexistence relations onto a set of nonlinear equations for the unknown moments of the daughter distribution functions~\cite{xu}.